11 sights and activities to see in Catania in 1 day

 What to eat in Catania — one day in Catania

 Pasticceria Spinella is right next door, also selling similar items to its neighbor.
 My choice here is the homemade creamy gelato or the mammoth-sized pastries.
-The quality, and taste, is superb, making Pasticceria Spinella a top choice for breakfast.
+The quality, and taste, is superb, making Pasticceria Spinella a top choice for an Italian breakfast.

 Pasticceria Spinella, Via Etnea, 292/298